Natameme/NatalieHogue_EP_353_Classwork/Final/Proposal/proposal.md

 In early 2020 I built a fully additive replica of St Cecelia's Organ Great Division in Max MSP.
 It features a stop for stop replica, allowing the user the same control that the real organ does, synthesized as a faithful replica recorded from original samples taken at the parish.
 In addition the model features a convolution reverb impulse of the Parish chapel, to fully round out the sound of the instrument.

-[screencap]: https://github.com/Natameme/NatalieHogue_EP_353_Classwork/blob/main/Final/Proposal/OrganSynthMax.png "Max Organ Screenshot"
+![screencap] (https://github.com/Natameme/NatalieHogue_EP_353_Classwork/blob/main/Final/Proposal/OrganSynthMax.png "Max Organ Screenshot")

 The instrument sounds amazing, but eats processing power like it's a bowl of cheerios.
 My goal with this rebuild project is to use the low level control of C/C++ to create a more lightweight version of the plugin.
 Additionally, I want to explore building a GUI and potentially implementation into a VST/AU wrapper for use with a framework such as JUCE or OpenFrameworks.